Constructions using Galois Theory: Abstract

 \section{Abstract}

-We describe algorithms to compute fixed fields, minimal degree splitting fields and towers of radical extensions without constructing any field containing the splitting field, instead extending Galois group computations for this task.
-We also describe the computation of geometric Galois groups and their use in computing absolute factorizations.
+We describe algorithms to compute fixed fields, splitting fields and towers of radical extensions without using polynomial factorisation in towers or constructing any field containing the splitting field, instead extending Galois group computations for this task.
+We also describe the computation of geometric Galois groups (monodromy groups) and their use in computing absolute factorizations.